Can CBD Oil Really Help with My Pain?

 There was a noticeable drop-off with inflammation and signs of pain.

-After the study, the researchers concluded that CBD is a viable option for pain relief for those with Arthritis, without the side effects of many other treatments.
+After the study, the researchers concluded that CBD could be a viable pain relief option for those with Arthritis, without the side effects of many other treatments.

 Of course, more human studies will need to be performed to confirm these findings.